 Syndactyly, an infrequent condition in human beings, is a state where fingers or toes are joined together.
-The existence of such condition is normal (connected only by skin) in terrestrial mammals such as kangaroos, dogs, and cats, in many water-habitat birds, like ducks, and in amphibians like frogs.
-However, the similar condition is rare in human beings and it is even rarer for the fingers or toes to be connected by bones.
+Such condition is normal (connected only by skin) in terrestrial mammals such as kangaroos, dogs, and cats, in many water-habitat birds, like ducks, and in amphibians like frogs.
+However, a similar condition is rare in human beings, and it is even rarer for the fingers or toes to be connected by bones.
 In only 1 among around 3000 children, this condition occurs.

-During the first stage of prenatal development in humans, all the fingers and toes are in a fused state.
-During 6-8 weeks, however, the death of cells occurs, as a normal and controlled part of an organism's growth or development.
-At this stage, the webbing disappears as a result of the dissolution of the tissue between the digits by an enzyme.
+During the first stage of prenatal development in humans, all the fingers and toes are fused.
+However, during 6-8 weeks, cells' death occurs as a normal and controlled part of an organism's growth or development.
+At this stage, the webbing disappears due to the dissolution of the tissue between the digits by an enzyme.

-In few cases till date, the exact reasons for webbed fingers and toes are unknown.
-Genetically acquired traits are thought to be a cause, since a group of relative members frequently share this condition.
+In few cases to date, the exact reasons for webbed fingers and toes are unknown.
+Genetically acquired traits are thought to be a cause since relative members frequently share this condition.
 However, the chances for only one member in a family to have syndactyly are also commonly seen.

 Hand surgery in Syndactyly.
 Image Credit: Samrith Na Lumpoon / Shutterstock

 Causes of Webbed Fingers and Toes

 During the sixth or seventh week of pregnancy, the child’s hands and feet in the uterus begin to split and form fingers and toes.
 This is unsuccessful in the case of webbed fingers and toes, which lead to digits that are combined.
 Webbing can be associated with hereditary defects of both Down and Apert syndromes, which lead to unusual development of the bones in the hands and feet.